komiga/project-protocol/cpp.md

 ## Support

-As far as plash knows, none of his projects support Windows/MSVC.
-This is primarily due to Microsoft's lack of C++11 support.
+As far as I know, none of my projects support Windows/MSVC.
+This is (as of writing) primarily due to Microsoft's lack of C++11 support.

 duct++ is the one of the few projects that supports GCC and libstdc++.¹ Clang is required for almost everything else due to either libstdc++'s lack of C++11 support or ceformat's human rights violations.
-The latter concern may be more easily addressed when C++1y lands with relaxed constexpr constraints, but sufficient cries of agony may sway plash into making ceformat support GCC by making the constexpr artwork configurably constexpr.
+The latter concern may be more easily addressed when C++1y lands with relaxed constexpr constraints, but sufficient cries of agony may sway me into making ceformat support GCC by making the constexpr artwork configurably constexpr.

 libstdc++ may be supported for some projects that require Clang, but it's best to use libc++ -- especially on Linux.

 **1**: This might not be accurate to the latest GCC and libstdc++.
-If a project builds with a GCC/libstdc++ version greater than 4.7.3, let plash know.
+If a project builds with a GCC/libstdc++ version greater than 4.7.3, let me know.

 ## Toolchain setup